 6. Go halfsies

 To replicate the upscale look of custom wainscotting on a budget, take a cue from Vancouver-based architect and interior designer Stephanie da Silva.
 She brought personality to her kids’ room by painting the lower half of a wall in a striking forest-green shade that easily conceals sticky little fingerprints.
-Three-year-old Ivan (pictured) and four-month-old Maksim share the space.
+Her children Ivan (pictured) and Maksim share the space.
 “I wanted to bring colour into the kids’ room, but the architect in me also loves a crisp white wall,” says da Silva.
 “The two-tone wall was the perfect solution.”
 She used a level and painter’s tape to mark off the midway line.
 Then, using a roller, she applied primer followed by three coats of paint to ensure even coverage.
 “I love how it turned out,” she says.
 “For how easy this project was to achieve, it makes a bold statement.”

 Pro tip: To create a razor-sharp line, seal the painter’s tape with a flat-edged tool to keep the colour from bleeding underneath.